 Divorce and Separation Lawyers

 Milner Elledge have practiced in the field of divorce law for many years and have vast experience in relation to dealing with couples looking to separate or divorce.
-In order for a divorce to be granted in England and Wales one of the following five criteria has to be met;

 While for many the main focus of a divorce may be separating physically from the other party, a key concern will be the division of matrimonial assets.
 Our team are specialists in financial matters when it comes to relationship breakdown and will go through all your options with you.
 Our solicitors will look at any factors that may come into a financial claim such as; giving up a job to look after the children so that the other spouse fulfil their career ambitions, being the person responsible for the household bills, or even unreasonable behaviour during the marriage.

 In many cases of separation, it will not just be the spouses that are involved but also children and in some cases even pets.
 While some couples may be able to come to mutual agreement about child arrangements, many will not.
 Specialist family solicitors can help you put across your case for a child arrangements ‘lives with’ order or ‘lives with arrangements’ to the court and work with you to ensure that suitable arrangements are put in place.

 Our team put the children at the heart of these cases, and where possible will encourage collaborative negotiation with the other spouse to reduce the stress and negative effects on the children.
 Moreover, while the child arrangements you wish for may not be possible at the start of a divorce, our team will work with you on a long-term plan to build up where possible to achieving the arrangements you believe best for your child.

 Contact our Separation Solicitors in Romford and Dagenham